-Berlin 01.03.2018 – The Dialogue of Civilizations Research Institute announces that registration is now open for the Rhodes Forum 2018, which is titled “Making Multilateralism Work: Enhancing Dialogue on peace, security, and development”.
+Berlin 01.03.2018 – The Dialogue of Civilizations Research Institute has announced that registration is now open for the Rhodes Forum 2018, ‘Making multilateralism work: Enhancing dialogue on peace, security, and development’.
 The event will be held on 5-6 October on the Greek island of Rhodes.

-Current and former heads of state and government will join world-renowned experts, businesspeople, researchers, and civil society representatives at the Rodos Palace Hotel to discuss the pressing problems that face us, develop solutions, and identify emerging trends.
+Current and former heads of state will join world-renowned experts, members of the business community, researchers, and civil society representatives at the Rodos Palace Hotel to identify emerging trends and to discuss solutions for ongoing global issues.
 A current programme can be found here.

-Held since 2003, the Rhodes Forum has made its name as a premier destination for globally renowned academics and policy-makers to come to share insights into the problems we face and work together to find solutions to them.
+Held since 2003, the Rhodes Forum has made its name as a premier destination for globally renowned academics and policymakers to share insights into shared global problems and to discuss potential solutions.

-This year’s panel discussions cover relevant issues such as foreign actors in the Middle East, the Euro-Atlantic security architecture, economic inequality and democracy, digitalisation and the cultivation of humanity.
+Panel discussions this year will cover issues including foreign actors in the Middle East, European and trans-Atlantic security architecture, economic inequality, democracy, digitalisation and the cultivation of humanity.

 First convened in 2003, the Dialogue of Civilizations Rhodes Forum brings together concerned members of the international political, business, civil society and academic communities in a spirit of dialogue and inclusivity.
 Every year, hundreds of participants from more than 70 countries explore the major challenges facing the world and seek concrete, applicable solutions rooted in shared values of equality, mutual respect and compassion.

-The Dialogue of Civilizations is an independent research institute whose mission is to promote mutual understanding, inclusive development and equitable dialogue.
-It seeks to develop policy proposals based on scientific research that address key challenges faced by the international community, from infrastructure underdevelopment and economic inequality to civilisation and religious tensions and conflicts.
+The Dialogue of Civilizations Research Institute is an independent research institute whose mission is to promote mutual understanding, inclusive development and equitable dialogue.
+It seeks to develop policy proposals based on scientific research that address key challenges faced by the international community, from infrastructure underdevelopment and economic inequality to civilisationaland religious tensions and conflicts.

 For more information on how to participate or attend, contact: firstname.lastname@example.org